HoussemBouagal/Brain-Tumor-Detector/README.md

 ![Application Interface](assets/app_interface.png)

 - Drag and drop or browse to load MRI images
-- AI prediction with class and real class
+- AI-based class prediction and comparison with the true class label
 - Clean, minimal, and modern design (Tkinter)

 ---